25 Labels in Your Negative Self Talk

 5. “Stupid”.
 Let us learn from Thomas Edison, famous American inventor and businessman with a record of 1,093 patents.
 He once said, “Genius is one percent inspiration and ninety-nine percent perspiration”.
 With determination and diligence, you would be able to gain mastery over a subject.
 So never give up!

-Having these labels applied have the effect of making you feel unlovable and/or unworthy and undeserving of love.
+Negative self talk makes you feel unlovable and/or unworthy and undeserving of love.
 They are mostly untrue.
-Needless to say, stop putting yourself down with negative labels.
+Needless to say, stop putting yourself down with unhelpful labels.
 Avoid limiting yourself with them.

 Labels essentially come from thought.
 Since you can create thought, you can also choose to use more positive words instead.
 You can use descriptions such as “brave”, “unique”, “worthy”, “lovable”, “strong” and so on.

-When you support yourself with more positive self-talk, it becomes easier to raise your vibrations.
+Turn your negative self talk into a positive one.
+When you support yourself with more positive self talk, it becomes easier to raise your vibrations.
 You feel more empowered.
-From calling yourself a “success” on the inside, you find yourself magnetizing greater success into your life.
+From calling yourself a “success” on the inside, you find yourself magnetising greater success into your life.

 “If you want to reach a state of bliss, then go beyond your ego and the internal dialogue.
 Make a decision to relinquish the need to control, the need to be approved, and the need to judge.
 Those are the three things the ego is doing all the time.
 It’s very important to be aware of them every time they come up.” – Deepak Chopra